Confronting the Spirit of Gluttony (Prayer)

 To avoid following the pattern of the Sodomites, let us confront the spirit of gluttony in our lives and cast it out.

-Here is a prayer for all who suffer from a spirit of gluttony to use to overcome it:
+Here is the full prayer against gluttony for all who suffer from a spirit of gluttony:

 "Heavenly Father, you promised that if Your people, who are called by Your name, will humble themselves, pray, seek your face, and turn from our wicked ways, you will hear from heaven, forgive our sin, and heal our land.